-We hope you find all the information you are looking for on this webpage.
-If not please do not hesitate to contact us by using the contact form.
+We hope you find all the information you are looking for on our website.
+If not please do not hesitate to contact us.

-Recently a new video has been created to show a “bit more behind the scene footage” of our work here in Leiden and tells a bit more about exon skipping and the DMD disease.
+A video has been created to show a “bit more behind the scene footage” of our work in Leiden and tells a bit more about exon skipping and the DMD disease.

 Please have a look!